IsaacMercado/modbus-simulator/README.md

 ## Running/Testing application

-1. To run simulation with pymodbus backend, run `./tools/launcher`
-2. To run sumulation with modbus-tk as backend run `./tools/launcher mtk`
+To run simulation, run `python -m modbus_simulator`

 A GUi should show up if all the requirements are met !!